shauntoconnell/sql-1-afternoon/README.md

 # Project Summary

 In this project we will be practicing inserting and querying data using SQL.
-We'll make use of a handy online tool called Chinook that we'll use to write SQL online. <a href="http://jxs.me/chinook-web/">Click me</a>

-On the left are the Tables with their fields, the right is where we will be writing our queries, and the bottom is where we will see our results.

-Any new tables or records that we add into the database will be removed after you refresh the page.
+All of your SQL commands will be written in the files already created in the db folder.
+The sql file names correspond with the problem numbers.
+For example Artist_1.sql corresponds with Arist Table Problem #1.

+For Tables People and Orders, you will be creating the tables for those.
+For the Artist, Employee, & Invoice Tables, they will be created when you run the chinook.sql file.
+The instructions for the chinook.sql file are down below when you start on the Artist Table.

 Use [www.sqlteaching.com](http://www.sqlteaching.com/) or [sqlbolt.com](http://sqlbolt.com/) as resources for the missing keywords you'll need.

+## Setup

+* Setup a [Heroku](https://heroku.com) account and database using this link. <a href="https://github.com/Peridigital/sql-setup">Click me.</a>
+* `Fork` this repository.
+* `Clone` your fork.
+* Run `npm install` or `yarn` in your local repository.
+* Make a `.env` file at the root of the project.
+Copy the `.env.example.env` file into the `.env` file.
+(The `.env` file & `node_modules` folder should already be ignored in the `.gitignore` file)
+* Copy the connection URI for your database in Heroku and save it in your `.env` file (make sure you put `?ssl=true` on the end of the string).
+* When you are verifying that your sql commands are correct, run `npm test [file name]` or `yarn test [file name]` for the tests to run.

 ## Table - People